 A new system is in place which will allow you to update the BETY database without losing any local changes (this is still BETA though).
-See the section Distributed BETYdb wiki for details on updating a local database in a way that retains any local changes.
+See the section [Distributed instances of BETYdb] for details on updating a local database in a way that retains any local changes.

 If you are a BETYdb Ruby-on-Rails developer, you probably don't care about losing changes to your copy of the BETY database.
 You probably just want a reasonably up-to-date copy that you can use to test code changes with.
 If so, you may use the script